detekoi/compact-chat-overlay/README.md

 ## Features

-- **AI Theme Generator**: Create unique, perfectly coordinated themes with a simple text prompt about any game or aesthetic!
+- **AI Theme Generator**: Create unique, perfectly coordinated themes with background images from a simple text prompt
+- **Theme Carousel**: Visually browse through themes with intuitive navigation controls
 - **Two Display Modes**: Choose between traditional Window mode or Toast Popup mode for chat messages.
 - **Compact & Clean Interface**: Displays chat messages in a minimalist window that can be added as a browser source.
 - **Native Twitch or Custom Colors**: Uses each chatter's original Twitch username colors.